yopaaa/digital-clock-ws1228b/src/api.md

 }
 ```
 Additionally, the ESP32 will send data to the topic DEVICES_NAME + "-" + DEVICES_ID + "-info-alarms" in the same format as mentioned in the DEVICES_NAME + "-" + DEVICES_ID + "-time" topic.
+> This payload can be used when sending data to the topics above, except for properties counterCount and countDownCount.

 #### DEVICES_NAME + "-" + DEVICES_ID + "-restart"
 Topic Description: